gilmoreg/doukiscript/README.md

 1. Install a userscript manager ([choose one from this list](https://greasyfork.org/en))
 2. Install the script [here](https://greasyfork.org/en/scripts/373467-douki)
 3. Visit [the import page on Myanimelist.net](https://myanimelist.net/import.php). *You need to be logged in to MAL.*
+4. Ensure the date setting matches your setting on MAL (US or Euro)
-4. Alternatively, a link to the import page is added to the List dropdown at the top of the main page
+5. Alternatively, a link to the import page is added to the List dropdown at the top of the main page
-5. Fill in your Anilist username and hit `Import`
+6. Fill in your Anilist username and hit `Import`

 ## Notes
 - The most common source of errors are titles that are not yet approved on Myanimelist.
 These cannot be added even manually. **Before reporting errors, check to see if you can add an item manually.
 If you can't add it, neither can Douki.**